Academic Catalog 2024-2025

 HEA 315.
 Interpersonal Skills in Health Communication.
 (3 Units)

-Prerequisite: HEA 201 is required.
+Prerequisite: HEA 201 (or concurrent enrollment) is required.
 Fundamentals, principles, and skills of interpersonal and group processes in health related occupations.
 Special emphasis on theory and techniques of interviewing, small group dynamics, crisis intervention and interpersonal management skills in ethnically and culturally diverse urban settings.
 Students must demonstrate proficiency in the English language by successfully completing oral and written assignments.

 Offered Fall, Spring